 Windows 8 comes with two new options to restore your PC to its original state, the Basic Refresh, and the Complete Reset feature.
 The Refresh your PC gives you an easy option to restart afresh while retaining all of your documents, accounts, personal settings, and even the Metro apps you’ve downloaded from the Windows Store.

 When you refresh a Windows 8 computer, by default, the Metro apps will be restored – but the desktop apps or software are not.
 If you wish, you can create a custom system image that will include your desktop apps or software too.
 Reinstalling all of your Desktop software all over again can be a boring and time-consuming chore.
 When you use this custom system image, in Refresh Your PC, all your desktop software too will be included.

-Create a Custom System Refresh Image using Recimg.exe
+Use Recimg.exe to create a Custom System Refresh Image

 To create a custom system image in Windows 8, first, create a destination folder for saving the custom system image.
 I have my Windows 8 installed on C Drive, so I may want to create the custom system image on D Drive in a new folder named MySystemImage.
 So the folder I have created has the path: D:\MySystemImage.

 Now move your cursor to the bottom left corner to open the Win+X menu and click on Command Prompt (Admin) to open an elevated CMD.

 Now to create a custom system image, we will use the Recimg.exe command-line tool that is included in Windows 8.
 Recimg.exe creates an image which can be used by the Refresh facility when restoring Windows 8.

 In the CMD windows type the following and hit Enter: